 A single HRA will be available to the member, regardless of the stipend amount and number of participants enrolled in a plan.
 The HRA will be in the member’s name, but all eligible participants may submit claims.
 The stipend will be prorated based on the Medicare status of you and any eligible dependents, your month of retirement and the effective date of enrollment.
 An annualized amount will be provided for use during subsequent years.
 At the end of the year, any amounts not used will be forfeited.
 However, participants will receive a full annual stipend amount each Jan.
 1.

 Members should be aware that once they enroll with a health care provider, a premium payment may be required.
 Reimbursement for this premium through your HRA may not be available for several weeks.

 If you experience life changes outside of the open enrollment period you may qualify for a Special Enrollment Period.
 However, these qualified life events may be different for Medicare and non-Medicare plan enrollees.
 Qualifying life events include:

-Once the information is received from Aon, members who are not yet eligible for Medicare can create an account with Aon and shop for plans on the eHealth website which is customized for OP&F retirees.
-As a pre-Medicare participant you will not have a scheduled appointment, however, if you need additional assistance Aon and eHealth will be able to assist you.
+Once the welcome packet information is received from Alight, members who are not yet eligible for Medicare can create an account with Alight and shop for plans on the eHealth website which is customized for OP&F retirees.

 To qualify for a stipend from OP&F you must become eligible for the OP&F health care stipend during the next open enrollment period.
 If you do not become eligible during the next open enrollment period, you will need to remain on COBRA until the contract period ends.